linz/linz-lds-bde-schema/doc/lds-full-landonline-data-dictionary-and-models.md

 ## Statute [(https://data.linz.govt.nz/table/51699)](https://data.linz.govt.nz/table/51699)
 ### Description:
 A Statute is legislation enacted by Parliament and includes Acts and Regulations.
-The contents or provisions of a Statue (Act) are identified in terms of Parts, Sections and Schedules and the Act name.
+The contents or provisions of a Statute (Act) are identified in terms of Parts, Sections and Schedules and the Act name.
 Statutory Regulations are structured in the same way.

 __Data Element__   | __Type (max. size)__   | __Notes__
 :-----------|:-----------|:-----------------------------------